Phytys/perspective-on-news/README.md

 - **Evidence**: How well are claims supported with facts and sources?
 - **Clarity**: How effectively is the information communicated?

-### Ray Dalio Perspective
-For geopolitics and economics articles, includes:
-- Cycle analysis: Current phase in economic/geopolitical cycles
-- Pattern identification: Historical parallels and lessons
-- Long-term implications: Quantifiable consequences
-- Applied principles: Specific Dalio framework applications
+### Analytics Dashboard
+- Overview of news source quality
+- Verification statistics
+- Quality score trends
+- Source comparison metrics

 ## Supported News Sources